 Program Evaluation for Practitioners (without statistics) – I have developed a course that covers the logic of counterfactual program evaluation (basically the techniques designed for causal inference in the social sciences) without any statistics background.
 This workshop is useful for practitioners who need to design state of the art evaluation programs, at the same time allows them to leave the number crunching with trained analysts.
 Topics, once again cover randomized controlled trials, encouragement designs, regression discontinuity designs, difference-in-differences models, matching, and synthetic controls.
 The workshop is built on the second edition of the Impact Evaluation in Practice book made available for free by the World Bank in English, Spanish and French.
 Teaching Experience: University of Granada, Faculty of Education (2019); Think for Europe Network organized by European Policy Center in Belgrade, Serbia (2019).

 I also have a course developed for absolute beginners of Inferential Statistics (who are typically afraid of the subject) using the Gravetter and Wallnau Essentials… textbook (taught yearly at CEU and at ECPR summer school 2017, 2018, 2019); an Introductory Programming and Analysis in R course to complement it (taught yearly at CEU and at Tallinn University 2018); and an Introductory Regression course also with R applications (taught yearly at CEU, ECPR Summer and Winter School 2018, 2019, Tallinn University 2018).
 I teach these every year at CEU.
-Currently I am working on developing an Introduction to Quantitative Text Analysis for Political Scientists course using Quanteda for R.

 Not methods but, in the past, I have also been invited to teach Behavior Genetics of Political Science (Lauder School of Government, Diplomacy and Strategy, Interdisciplinary Center, Herzliya, Israel.
 2013).